 “And I will establish My covenant between Me and you and your descendants after you in their generations, for an everlasting covenant, to be God to you and your descendants after you.” verse 7

 We know that God rejected the 10 tribes that were given to King Jeroboam because of Jeroboam’s sin.
-(1 Kings 14:16) And then in Daniel 9 we see God giving the remaining tribe of Judah probation for 490 years before they reach the full measure of their rebellion.
-When Christ came at the end of that 490 years, were they ready for Him?
+(1 Kings 14:16) And then in Daniel 9 we see God giving the remaining tribe of Judah probation for 490 years before they reached the full measure of their own rebellion.
+(Daniel 9:24) When Christ came at the end of that 490 years, what did the tribe of Judah do?
+Were they ready for Him?
 Did they accept Him?
-Or rather, was this the time when the final tribe rejected God?
+Or rather, did they prove to the whole world their utter and complete rejection of God by killing His Son, the heir?
+This was a final decision that the nation could not take back.

 So why is it that we read so many times in the Bible that “all Israel will be saved?”
 Or that God’s 144,000 end-time army is composed of 12,000 from each of the 12 tribes of Israel?